alefiury/Speech-Synthesis-Evaluation-System/README.md

 To sucessfully run the application you need to set the environment variables that are used to handle encryption and data storage.

 These variables can be seen and set in the config file.

+The variables that need to be set are:

+- SECRET_KEY: The application’s secret key (see Section 3)
+- AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_REGION_NAME: For AWS S3 access
+- S3_BUCKET: Name of the Bucket for data to be evaluated
+- S3_BUCKET_SOUND_TEST: Name of the Bucket for volume test audio
+- S3_KEY_SOUND_TEST: Name of the file for volume testing that is inside the Bucket sount test
+- MAX_SAMPLES: Max number of samples for evaluation
+- FLASK_CONFIG: Application configuration ('default', 'development', 'production', or 'heroku')

 ### 2.2 Score Database